galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 {: .hands_on}

-This has Galaxy setup in the correct location, the configuration files written, and the client prepared.
-For now, it does nothing, no Galaxy processes are running.

-## Galaxy

-This provided us with a functioning Galaxy instance, but it is unconfigured and there are no Galaxy processes running.
+This provided us with a copy of the Galaxy codebase, but it is unconfigured and there are no Galaxy processes running.
 So next we should:

 - Configure our Galaxy
 - Setup supervisord to manage the processes